magicalpopcorn/no_more_manual/README.md

-# Macro Automation Framework
+# Macro Automation Tool

 ---

 ## 🚀 Overview

-**Macro Automation Framework** is a robust, state-aware automation system designed for mobile applications.
+**Macro Automation Tool** is a robust, state-aware automation system designed for mobile applications.
 Built with Python and leveraging computer vision, it streamlines repetitive tasks with high precision and human-like behavior.
 The system is modular, extensible, and engineered for reliability, making it ideal for users seeking efficiency and consistency in managing multi-step workflows.